zama-ai/concrete/docs/dev/howto/contributing.md

 ### Conformance

-Each commit to **concrete-numpy**  should be conformant to the standards decided by the team.
+Each commit to **concrete-numpy**  should conform to the standards decided by the team.
 Conformance can be checked using the following command.

 ```shell
 make pcc